zeroerrequattro/ems-flasher-gui/README.md

  python ems-flasher-gui.py
  ```

+- The Packaged app in the download URL doesn't work on OSX versions prior to 10.11, it puts an error.
 - After pressing one of the button, the app seems to be stuck and not responding.
 Have patience, the software is working.
 - This GUI is meant to save/write one ROM from/to bank.